sunncyn/Intraday_solar_forecasting/README.md

 # Intraday solar forecasting
-This is my co-writing senior project about solar forecasting.
+This is my co-writing senior project about solar forecasting with @sararut.